fixthetracking/fixthetracking.github.io/README.md

-This is the icon server for NFT Experiment
+This is the icon server for NFT Experiment.